-* “The Other Final Frontier,” a New York Times Op-Ed, raises questions about how the U.S. has long favored manned space exploration over ocean exploration.
+* “The Other Final Frontier,” a New York Times op-ed, raises questions about how the U.S. has long favored manned space exploration over ocean exploration.

-* “SEALAB’s 50th Anniversary Could Use Some Celebration Too,” a blog entry for The Huffington Post in which I lament that SEALAB’s golden jubilee, despite the project’s game-changing significance, was allowed to pass with scarcely a tweet.
+* “Sealab’s 50th Anniversary Could Use Some Celebration Too” is an essay for HuffPost in which I lament that Sealab’s golden jubilee, despite the project’s game-changing significance, was allowed to pass with scarcely a tweet.

-* “The New Wave of Underwater Hotels,” a photo essay I put together for The Huffington Post, got quite a few “likes” and “shares,” which I suppose suggests there may indeed be a vibrant market for sub-aquatic accommodations.
+* “The New Wave of Underwater Hotels,” a photo essay I put together for HuffPost, got quite a few “likes” and “shares,” which I suppose suggests there may indeed be a vibrant market for sub-aquatic accommodations.

-* “The Closure of Aquarius Reef Base and America’s Scientific Ambitions,” a piece I wrote for The Huffington Post, follows up on the possibility raised in my NYT Op-Ed that the world’s only SEALAB-style marine research base might lose its federal funding.
+* “The Closure of Aquarius Reef Base and America’s Scientific Ambitions,” a piece I wrote for HuffPost, follows up on the possibility raised in my New York Times op-ed that the world’s only Sealab-style marine research base might lose its federal funding.

 * “Is Dusk Descending on Aquarius Seabase?”
-This article for Pacific Standard magazine’s online edition adds some key fiscal details to my Huffington Post piece and to other media reports that followed it during the summer of 2012, when moves were being made to save Aquarius.
+This article for the online edition of Pacific Standard magazine adds some key fiscal details to my HuffPost piece and to other media reports that followed it during the summer of 2012, when moves were being made to save Aquarius.

-* “How Humans Learned to Live Under Water” is a story I wrote for the tech website Gizmodo to provide some historical and technical background for the site’s multi-faceted coverage of the July 2012 mission at Aquarius Reef Base.
+* “How Humans Learned to Live Under Water” is a story I wrote for the tech website Gizmodo to provide some historical and technical background for the site’s multi-faceted coverage of the July 2012 mission at the Aquarius Reef Base.
 I also helped out with a related story about how NASA uses Aquarius to train astronauts.

 * “Don’t Hold Your Breath; Why manned undersea exploration is dead.”
 In this essay, posted in Slate magazine on Sept.
-17, 2013, I explain the fits and starts that have characterized efforts at sub-aquatic exploration over the past half century, and how nothing much seems to be changing, even as the ocean remains largely unexplored.
+17, 2013, I explain the fits and starts that have characterized underwater exploration over the past half century, and how nothing much seems to be changing, even as the ocean remains largely unexplored.
 My 2,000-word essay was part of a month-long Slate series on the future of exploration.

 * “Ocean Technologies for the Next Era of Exploration.”
-This package of nine stories for Men’s Journal.com shows how leading developers of undersea technology are pushing the sub-aquatic envelope — despite the fits and starts in ocean exploration programs I recently described in my essay for Slate.
+This package of nine stories for Men’s Journal.com in 2013 shows how leading developers of undersea technology are pushing the sub-aquatic envelope — despite the fits and starts in ocean exploration programs I recently described in my essay for Slate.

 * “Hybrid Airship Could Launch Shipping Revolution,” or, as titled on page 12 in Discover magazine’s November 2013 print edition, “Super Fly: Hybrid Airship Aims High.”
 This front-of-the-book story explains the thinking behind the Dynalifter, a new breed of airship.

 * “Fabien Cousteau Sets Aquatic Record, Lives Underwater for 31 Days.”
 A news story for Parade magazine, posted online July 8, 2014, about the just-completed mission of Jacques Cousteau’s grandson at the Aquarius Reef Base.
 Also posted at Parade.com is my accompanying Q & A with Fabien: “I’m a Realist, But a Hopeful Realist.”
-Especially cool — and totally unexpected — was when he told me that he and his crew took a copy of my book with them on their mission.
+Especially cool — and totally unexpected — was when he told me that he and his crew took a copy of Sealab with them on their mission.